AshelynAllred/Data-Analysis-Project-1/README.md

 * A deeper look at Identity Theft Theft crime trends and why we chose to look specifically at Identity Theft.

+#Limitations of our Analysis:
+*Only looking at reported crimes (not looking at outcome of crimes)

+*Only looking at data for the city of Los Angeles, CA -Trends may differ across cities, states, and countries

+*Our analysis on Identity Theft only takes into account records that have Identity Theft listed as the main crime.
+-There were multiple crime codes possible for a given incident -Crimes were listed in descending order of severity, so we are only looking at the ‘main’ crime

 The main notebook can be found above titled: main.ipynb

 The "Resources" file contains: